RogerHuba/roger_python_guide/class_42/facilitator.md

             yield i

     num_gen = gen()
     print(num_gen)
 ```

-- > When we run this we get generator object.
+- > When we run this we get generator object printed.
 The yield in the gen() function turns the return into a generator object.
 Yield is like a return, but a return that pauses things.
 It gives us back one item at a time.
 First time this runs, it will yield 0 because our range is 0 to 9.
 Then next time we call it, it will return us 1, the next time we call, 2, so forth and so on until it gets to the end.
 Lets look at the next value.

 - add this after the print(num_gen)